chrsolr/open-in.nvim/README.md

 # open.nvim

-A simple Neovim plugin that lets you search Google directly from your editor with a custom `:GoogleSearch` command.
-Works across macOS, Linux, and Windows (including WSL).
+Open your browser or file explorer — all from Neovim.

+open.nvim is a lightweight Neovim plugin that helps you jump from code to context.
+Whether you want to Google a term or open your file's directory, this plugin lets you do it instantly — in your default browser or native file explorer.

 More features coming soon!